rmp15/CV-Robbie-M-Parks-2022/README.md

 Modular LaTeX project file for my latest CV.
 Constantly updated.

-Please take and use if useful for your CV and career etc.
+Please feel free to take and use if useful for your CV and career etc.

 Work in progress by Robbie M Parks.

 2022... and beyond

 cv_academic.tex is the master file to compile from, with references to sections in /sections/ folder.

+Overleaf project found via [link](https://www.overleaf.com/read/nnmzwnggmmkc).